TazmeenAfroz/Expense-App/README.md

     <div class="container">
         <h1>Flask Expense App</h1>
         <h2>Overview</h2>
       <p>Flask Expense App is a web-based application that helps users track their expenses and earnings.
-The app allows users to add, view, and manage their expenses and earnings, providing insights through a user-friendly interface.
+The app allows users to add, view, and manage their expenses, providing insights through a user-friendly interface.
 It includes features like user authentication, expense categorization, and financial analysis.</p>
        <h2>Features</h2>
         <ul>
             <li><strong>User Authentication</strong>: Register and login functionality with secure session management.</li>